Fall Registration will start at 9:30 AM on Tuesday, April 25th.

 MALS 79000 is a 3-credit course and is different from the Thesis Workshop class, which is also three credits.

 Thesis Writing Course, MALS 72000, (3 credits)

 If you would like to sign up for the thesis writing course, permission of the department is required.
-To express your interest in taking this course, please fill in this form for Fall 2022, or this form for Summer 2022.
+To express your interest in taking this course, please fill in this form for Fall 2023.
 This is a 3-credit course and it is not a substitute for MALS 79000.

 Maintenance of Matriculation

-Students who have completed the 30 credits for the degree, but need an additional semester to complete the thesis, should register for “Maintenance of Matriculation” (Class # 41270).
+Students who have completed the 30 credits for the degree, but need an additional semester to complete the thesis, should register for “Maintenance of Matriculation”.